 Making snazzy changes and re-doing rooms in the house isn’t the only way to add a few extra pounds to the value of your home.
 Improving structural issues can be more appealing to new buyers than a fancy bathroom or tip-top kitchen.

 Rising damp, bulging walls, a leaking roof, rotten roof timbers, and subsidence and movement issues are all worth looking at and fixing if need be.
-Implementing structural changes is often cheaper than aesthetic upgrades – though they can be costly if there are any significant problems.
+Implementing structural changes is often cheaper than aesthetic upgrades too – though they can be costly if there are any underlying problems.

-A sure-fire way to add some extra value to your home is by increasing the overall size of your property with an extension.
-Larger property equals more expensive property.
+A sure-fire way to add some extra value to your home is by increasing the overall size of your property.
+An extension means a larger property, which equals a more expensive property.
 Makes enough sense, right?
-After all, the value increase is linked to cost per square foot.
+After all, the value increase is linked to cost per square metre.

-An extension is likely to set you back by at least £20,000, but can increase the overall value of your home by 23 percent.
+The average square metre price in the UK is around £2,395, while an extension is likely to set you back by at least £20,000.
+However, the increase can see your home value rise by 23 percent.
 Some properties will require planning permission before you can increase the size or extend the length, so it’s best to check before making any changes.

 What’s cooking good looking?

 The average price to improve a kitchen is just under £5,000, and the options for how you do it are plentiful.
 You can go open plan, create an island or make a breakfast bar.
-Whatever you decide, adding a new kitchen can increase the value of your home by as much as four percent.
+Whichever option you choose, adding a new kitchen can increase the value of your home by as much as four percent.

 Mirror mirror on the wall, who has the best bathroom of them all?

 If a new kitchen doesn’t take your fancy, how about sprucing up the bathroom?
 Why not go all designer with your vanity mirror and rain shower?
 Or how about going one step further and adding a hot tub?
 Everyone loves a luxurious bathroom, and people viewing your property will surely be wowed by your underfloor heating and decadent bathtub.